mateuszgua/football-stats-england/README.md

 ![Example screenshot](./static/screenschots/vizualization.png)

 ## Setup
-For start application with docker you need [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
+For starting application with docker you need [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).

 ## Usage
-The application can be build from sources or can be run in docker.
+The application can be built from sources or can be run in docker.

 ##### Build from sources
 ```bash